 Related Post: First Timers Guide to Visiting Iceland

 We arrived in Switzerland to temperatures around -24 degrees C (-11F).
 Remember that cold front that swept through Europe last year and dumped a freak snow shower in London and Rome and other places that rarely ever see snow.
 That happened the day that we arrived in Switzerland and we certainly felt the full force of that cold front in the mountains.

-Coming from a country that’s know for heat waves and tropical cyclones, we were a little concerned at how we were going to cope with this weather.
-We certainly had to rug up while we were skiing and as soon as they sun disappeared behind the mountain at around 2 o’clock in the afternoon, we quickly retired to our chalet to sit around the fire, drinking wine and eating fondue.
+Coming from a country that’s know for heatwaves and tropical cyclones, we were a little concerned about how we were going to cope with this weather.
+We certainly had to rug up while we were skiing and as soon as the sun disappeared behind the mountain at around 2 o’clock in the afternoon, we quickly retired to our chalet to sit around the fire, drinking wine and eating fondue.
 Pretty tough really.